Program

 • Examples of discrete-event simulations of quantum networks

-Night Session Hackathon: quantum networks
+Night Session Hackathon: HPC and quantum networks

-Hands on with QuantumSavory.jl.
+• Hands on with QuantumSavory.jl